skorzennik/backup-to-cloud/README.md

   6. Check content of what was backed up by listing the files for a given directory

 ```
-./doRestore --show-files home/username/junk
+./doRestore --use-dir home/username/junk --show-files
 ```

   7. Check what needs to be downloaded to restore of what was backed for given directory and sets of files

 ```
-./doRestore --dry-run --restore-files home/username 'junk/*'
+./doRestore --dry-run --use-dir home/username --restore-files 'junk/*'
 ```

   7. Restore of what was backed for a given top directory and a set of files

 ```
-./doRestore --restore-files home/username 'junk/*'
+./doRestore  --use-dir home/username --restore-files 'junk/*'
 ```

- - Need to be invoked with a 'path' for PERL to find the 'includes'.
+ - Need to be invoked with a 'path' for PERL to find the 'includes' (hence ./).

  - Note that the default value of `--base-dir` (and a lot more) can be set in the configuration file.